FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 # Acknowledgements

-Some phrases and statements in this document were created with help of Mistral AI (mistral.ai).

-Many thanks to Alec Hothan of the OPNFV NFVbench project for thorough review and numerous useful comments and suggestions in the earlier versions of this document.

 Special wholehearted gratitude and thanks to the late Al Morton for his thorough reviews filled with very specific feedback and constructive guidelines.
-Thank you Al for the close collaboration over the years, for your continuous unwavering encouragement full of empathy and positive attitude.
-Al, you are dearly missed.
+Thank You Al for the close collaboration over the years, Your Mentorship, Your continuous unwavering encouragement full of empathy and energizing positive attitude.
+Al, You are dearly missed.

+Thanks to Gabor Lencse, Giuseppe Fioccola and BMWG contributors for good discussions and thorough reviews, guiding and helping us to improve the clarity and formality of this document.

+Many thanks to Alec Hothan of the OPNFV NFVbench project for a thorough review and numerous useful comments and suggestions in the earlier versions of this document.

 # Appendix A: Load Classification